this-mitziqu/Flixster/README.md

 ## Notes
-Poster and backdrop path could be nil.
-So wrap them in optional value in the struct in case of JSON decoding error.
+Poster and backdrop path could be nil, so wrap them in optional value in the struct in case of JSON parsing error.
+On the other hand, don't forget to unwrap them when loading the images in the controller views.
 ## License

     Copyright 2023 Mingxuan Qu